ansible-network/cisco_nxos/docs/config_manager/load.md

 # Load configuration into device
-The `config_manager/load` function provides a means to load a configuration file onto a target device running Cisco NXOS.
+The `config_manager/load` function provides a means to load a configuration file onto a target device running Cisco NX-OS.
 The `config_manager/load` function provides configuration values that allow the source configuration to either be merged with the current active configuration (default) or to replace the current active configuration on the device.